julianogm/julianogm/README.md

 <br>

 <!-- quote_marker -->
-Monday, March 17, 2025.
+Tuesday, March 18, 2025.
 Quote of the day:

-> "Hitch your wagon to a star." - Ralph Waldo Emerson
+> "The highest revelation is that God is in every man." - Ralph Waldo Emerson